hkucsplearn/peer-learning/README.md

 ```
 (ssh to server)
-(copy deployUpdates.sh from repository to working directory if not yet)
+(copy deploy/deployUpdates.sh from repository to working directory if not yet)
 sudo bash ./deployUpdates.sh
 ```